 Let’s explain that a bit further.

-So, no black, no jeans- no matter who designed them and how much they cost you.
+So, no black, no relying just on jeans- no matter who designed them and how much they cost you.
 That leads us to Rule Number Three, which is all about making sure you look finished.

 Rule # 3: Look “Finished”

-That also means not relying on one single feature to get yourself noticed, like a striking pair of platforms or latest over-sized bag, or your rather striking hat.
-While on their own, they might be enough to get you noticed, if that is your only style or fashion effort, there’s a good chance that after the initial view, you’ll then be overlooked if you haven’t decked yourself out from head to toe.
+That also means not relying on one single feature to get yourself noticed, like a striking pair of platforms or latest over-sized bag, or your oversized hat.
+While on their own, they might be enough to get you noticed, if that is your only style or fashion effort, there’s a good chance that after the initial head turn, you might still be overlooked.
 Those new platforms or your newly stylized hair are probably not going to cut it on their own.
 If that’s all you’ve got going for yourself, then there’s a good chance street style photographers will certainly snap your platforms, or the back of your head, but they’re not going to be interested in YOU.
-If you get snapped at all, it’s most likely that the most anyone will get to see of you is your feet looking totally anonymous in a photo of your lovely new platforms that might get circulated on the net.
-That’s all.
-We can’t imagine anyone who’s got such exceptional feet that one of our photographers is going to go out of their way to follow you down the street because they simply couldn’t let you go past without getting a photo of your amazing feet!

 In short: Top-to-toe, guys, Top-to-toe.
 Finish your look.

 Which brings us to Rule Number Four for getting spotted by a street style photographer.
 Rule Number Four is: Colour is King.